Are Language Immersion Programs Worth It? A Real Look at Time, Productivity, and Cost

 “What is the fastest, most effective use of my time?”

-Because time—not money—is the limiting factor.
+Because for most adult learners, time is the limiting factor.

 1. Time investment